keeffEoghan/yonder-site/notes.md

         - "Y" button to return to normal mode.
         - Content entry, single `block-field` with top-level rows delimiting content separations (document this).
     - Access:
+        - Tested combined template approach for handling staging/holding together:
+            - Turn on Developer Mode.
+            - Clone old template repo.
+            - Locally, set up the combination of the 2 sites:
+                - Create a static page with all the old website content (static download, as a backup).
+                - Build and test that - transferring anything you need to across from regular content to the static page.
+                - Once that's working OK, copy all the files from the new site's repo.
+                - Set up separate regions/layouts for the homepage holding page.
+                - Move all the (used) parts of the old site into the new region structure.
+                - Namespace the old styles, taking care with any global variables, tweaks, etc.
+                - Update any references to scripts, blocks, etc to load the old ones.
+                - See if you can figure out how to deal with the old collections - might need to just copy in the static HTML there as a `code-block` or something.
+                - If layouts switching isn't working, try just using conditional `apply`.
+                - Build that site, test.
         - Set up on main site subdomain until ready for release - `web-staging.thisisyonder.com`.
         - Give them your account details for now, so they can play and look around.
 - Bugs and errors